sfigg/commercialization-public/manufacture/desktop/configure-biosmbr-based-hard-drive-partitions.md

 ## <span id="UsingSystemAndUtilityPartitions"></span><span id="usingsystemandutilitypartitions"></span><span id="USINGSYSTEMANDUTILITYPARTITIONS"></span>System and utility partitions

 By default, system partitions do not appear in File Explorer.
 This helps protect end users from accidentally modifying a partition.

+To keep system and utility partitions from being reset, we recommend using type 0x27.
+Do not use any of the following types: 0x7, 0x0c, 0x0b, 0x0e, 0x06, and 0x42.

 **To set partitions as utility partitions**